ultmaster/verl/recipe/agentlightning/README.md

-# SQL Agent with Agent Lightning
+# Training AI Agents to Write and Self-correct SQL with Reinforcement Learning

-This example demonstrates how to build and train a self-correcting SQL agent.
+This post demonstrates how to build and train a self-correcting SQL agent.
 It leverages [Agent Lightning](https://github.com/microsoft/agent-lightning) and the `verl` framework for Reinforcement Learning (RL) based training, and LangGraph to define the agent's complex, cyclical reasoning workflow.
 The goal is to fine-tune a Large Language Model (LLM) to accurately convert natural language questions into executable SQL queries.

 **The example is tested with verl v0.5.0, vLLM v0.10.0, and Agent Lightning v0.1.1.**